ORANGE COUNTY DUI ATTORNEY – FIGHTING FOR YOU

 The criminal justice system in Orange County is unlike any other criminal justice system in any other county in California.
 There are many reasons for the differences.
 Jurors and prosecutors differ due to the county’s conservative political orientation.

-If your blood-alcohol level is .04 percent, the DA in Orange County will charge you with DUI under VC 23152a or VC 23153a and possibly even VC 23152b.
+If your blood-alcohol level is below .08 percent, the DA in Orange County will charge you with DUI under VC 23152a or VC 23153a and possibly even VC 23152b.
 This is unlikely to happen in Los Angeles or other counties.
+Read how you can get a DUI when your BAC is under the legal limit

 The other huge difference is the amount of jail time prosecutors want to give you in Orange County.
-As you can see from the amount of jail time on a 2nd DUI and a 3rd DUI in Orange County, if you make a mistake and hire a fake Orange County DUI Attorney, they will not know how to handle this type of case.
+Due to the amount of jail time the Orange County DA and the Anaheim City Prosecutor want you to serve if you have a prior DUI conviction in Orange County, do not make a mistake and hire a fake Orange County DUI Attorney.
+Out-of-county lawyers will not know how to handle this type of case.

 DUI Court / DMV Information

-North Justice Center, 1275 N. Berekely Avenue, Fullerton, California – Cities Served: Anaheim, Brea, Buena Park, Cypress, Fullerton, La Habra, La Palma, Los Alamitos, Placentia, Stanton, Yorba Linda, Villa Park.
+North Justice Center, 1275 N. Berkeley Avenue, Fullerton, California.
+Cities Served: Anaheim, Brea, Buena Park, Cypress, Fullerton, La Habra, La Palma, Los Alamitos, Placentia, Stanton, Yorba Linda, Villa Park.

 Stephen K. Tamura Justice Center (West Justice Center), 8141 13th Street, Westminster, California – Cities Served: Costa Mesa, Cypress, Fountain Valley, Garden Grove, Huntington Beach, Los Alamitos, Seal Beach, Stanton, Westminster.